umd-lhcb/gbtx_brds_doc/README.md

 This project utilizes the Travis CI to build and release new pdf files on new tags.
 Alternatively, one can clone/download this repository and build pdf files locally with:
 ```
+cp ./ci/post-xxx-sample.txt ./.git/hooks/post-checkout
+chmod +x ./.git/hooks/post-checkout
+git checkout  # this is to generate required version info
 make all
 ```
+note that prior to the build, LaTeX package dependencies need to be installed.

 If it's your first time to build this project, please create a `build` directory under the project root.